How To Write Compelling SEO Meta Descriptions

-This does not mean that meta descriptions do not affect SEO at all, however.
+However, this does not mean that meta descriptions do not affect SEO at all.

 Meta descriptions that are written compellingly give searchers an easier time understanding what a page has to offer before clicking.
-By virtue of this, meta descriptions improve SEO by improving CTR, and increasing organic traffic.
+Under this, meta descriptions improve SEO by improving CTR, and increasing organic traffic.

 This is especially true for blog writing, as readers appreciate a brief snippet of information to determine whether the information is relevant to them or not.

 Meta tags can increase ranking through CTR and organic traffic

 Just because meta descriptions don’t specifically increase ranking opportunities does not mean that you should avoid implementing keywords while writing them.